dmarzzz/Whitepaper/README.md

 ### Stolen Credentials

 This attack surface is on the client side.
-Attacks here include impersonating users and cross-site request forgery attacks (xsrf attack).
-The former is mitigated using 2FA, which is an imperfect solution with known SIM-jacking techniques but easily blocked if any node in a users vault detects anomalous activity from the user.
-The situation of a cross-site forgery attack can be mitigated using an anti xsrf token in the proof of concept architecture and is rendered a non-issue in the official architecture.
+Attacks here anything around impersonating users.
+This is mitigated using 2FA, which is an imperfect solution with known SIM-jacking techniques but easily blocked if any node in a users vault detects anomalous activity from the user.

 ### Internal Attack